Medical Policy: 02.04.46

 Geno typical women with a past history of idiopathic (unprovoked) or recurrent VTE are at relatively high risk of recurrent thrombosis and should receive thromboprophylaxis antepartum regardless of thrombophilia status.
 For geno typical women with a prior VTE associated with estrogen-progestin contraceptive use or pregnancy, there is a recommendation for prophylactic anticoagulation whether or not a thrombophilic defect is identified.
 Therefore, the knowledge of defect status does not affect treatment.

-Genetic testing for inherited thrombophilia or recurrent pregnancy loss to include testing for mutations in the MTHFR gene is considered investigational.
+Genetic testing for inherited thrombophilia or recurrent pregnancy loss to include testing for variations in the MTHFR gene is considered investigational.

 Genetic testing for MTHFR for diagnosis or management of all other indications, including but not limited to, depression, coronary artery disease, cancer, congenital heart defects, Alzheimer’s, dementia, hepatitis, stroke, infertility, Parkinson’s, migraines, peripheral neuropathy, diabetic retinopathy, autism spectrum disorder, nitrous oxide use, schizophrenia and vascular disease is considered investigational.

-Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden and the prothrombin G20210A mutation and are considered investigational for the following:
+Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden and the prothrombin G20210A variation and are considered investigational for the following, but not limited to: